simontaen/Passions/Notes.md

 * The scrubber seems to blocks the pan gesture
 * Either Transculency OR NavBar hiding.
 Both doesn't make sense.
 Hiding seems to be the better solution, as on AppStore Top Charts, hide when slide.
 * Non-Artists show up like Apple or Siracusa
+* Say "Your Music", it's better than "iPod Library"
+* Use the "Theme" Color (Red for Music, Green for Spotify), as the tint Color.
+Not in the Navbar.
+* Timeout when faving - app stays in processing but then works again after quitting but does not update the ui correctly.
+* Caching of Images (especially from Music) seems broken
+* What if we add a misnamed artist that we already have favorited (AC/DC is fav but we could add ACDC)
+* What if a user has absolutely NOTHING in their Music Library (probably crash on Adding)

 ## Fav Artists
+* Duplicates in Artist views

 ## Timeline
 * Try to highlight Deluxe/Special Editions (as the usually have the same Album Art)
+* Dont refresh collection view when dismissing the modal album info, could lead to loosing the position
+* The ReleaseDate View flickers when scrolling.
+This must be an Apple Bug.
+You could try to capture an image or replicate it using "Album Colors" and a 60% opaque background

 ## Artist and Album Info
 * Design the Screens